 Wonderful Landscapes

-Jose Antonio arrived with a large transparent plastic bag full of leaves.
-He told us they were coca leaves and a gift for the people we would come across on our journey.
-It was a gift from Pachamama, who the Quechuan people believe to be the goddess that birthed earth and time.
-One thing I instantly appreciated about Jose, was his connection to the real Andean and Quechuan way of life.
-In Cusco, we learned about the Spanish conquest and the way they tried to stamp out any of the local beliefs.
-It was very cool to see how some of the people living far from city centers, with the protection of Pachamama high in the Andes, held closely to their language and belief system.
-For the first time, I felt like I was seeing the real Peru.
-The glorious and beautiful Peru.
+Jose Antonio arrived carrying a large bag of coca leaves, gifts for the people we would meet, blessed by Pachamama, the goddess of earth and time.
+I immediately appreciated his deep connection to the Andean and Quechuan way of life.
+In Cusco, we had learned how the Spanish conquest tried to erase local beliefs, so it was inspiring to see communities in the high Andes preserving their language and traditions.
+For the first time, I felt I was witnessing the real, glorious Peru.

 Stunning views

-We arrived to our campsite and were surprised to find a solitary stone structure sitting outside of a natural hot spring.
-Every part of me wanted to jump in, but with the air being so cold, I just couldn’t make it happen.
-Instead, I explored the source of the hot spring a little, and waited for dinner.
-Our campsite at Upis provided incredible views of the snow capped Ausangate range, which began to clear as the temperatures fell along with the departing sun.
+We arrived at our campsite and were surprised by a solitary stone structure near a natural hot spring.
+I wanted to jump in, but the cold air kept me out, so I explored the spring instead and waited for dinner.
+Upis offered stunning views of the snowcapped Ausangate as the sun set.

 However, the first mile of hiking was a bit boggy, and it wasn’t long before Edith dunked one of her feet into the ice cold glacial water we were trying so hard to avoid.
 Luckily, her feet dried quickly in the dry air.
 We took a few pictures at the base of Ausangate before beginning our steep climb to the pass.
 This is also the moment I really started to appreciate Antonio as a guide.
 His timing was impeccable.
 One second he would be there giving us the history and geography background of the landscape, then he’d be off ahead giving us plenty of time to ourselves.